wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

 1. To execute the script yourself, first put it in your Clipboard by <strong>triple-clicking</strong> "bash" in this command, then select copy:

-   <pre><strong>bash -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/install-bsawf.sh)" -v -U -D -a -o
+   <pre><strong>bash -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/install-bsawf.sh)" -v -E -I -a -o
    </strong></pre>

+   Connect to the internet if you see:

+   <pre>curl: (6) Could not resolve host: raw.githubusercontent.com</pre>

 1. Open a Terminal on your terminal, click on the cursor, and keypress <strong>command+V</strong> to paste from Clipboard: